PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: Results

-\paragraph{Impact of Reasoning.} To evaluate the impact of reasoning on memory-induced safety failures, we consider two reasoning and non-reasoning modes in Kimi-K2 and Qwen3-235B in \autoref{fig:thinking_vs_nonthinking}.
+\paragraph{Impact of Reasoning.} To evaluate the impact of reasoning on memory-induced safety failures, we consider two reasoning and non-reasoning modes within two model families: Kimi-K2 and Qwen3-235B in \autoref{fig:thinking_vs_nonthinking}.
 For the \emph{Cross-Domain} samples, Kimi-K2-Thinking achieves a lower FR than the Instruct variant; however, the opposite trend is observed for Qwen3-235B.
 On the \emph{sycophancy} subset, both reasoning and non-reasoning variants exhibit near-saturating failure rates, with no meaningful differences between them.
-Overall, we note that the effect of reasoning on memory-induced safety behavior is not consistent across model families.
+Overall, we note that the effect of reasoning on memory-induced safety behavior is not consistent across the evaluated model families.

 \paragraph{Model Size.} We compare smaller and larger variants within two model families, Llama (3.1 8B vs. 3.3 70B) and GPT-OSS (20B vs. 120B), in \autoref{fig:model_size_comparison}.
 On the \emph{cross-domain leakage} subset, Llama-3 exhibits similar FR across model sizes, while GPT-OSS shows higher leakage in the larger LLM.
 On \emph{sycophancy}, FRs are consistently high across both model families and show minor changes with size.
 These observations suggest that increasing model size alone does not reliably reduce long-term-memory-induced safety failures within the evaluated families.